TrulyOrange/TheFramework/README.md

 - ✅ Menus – Manages custom menus (compatible with *Items, Economy*)
 - ✅ Drops – Handles all game drops (compatible with *Items*)
 - ✅ More to come...

+# 🎯 Why It Exists?
+Instead of rewriting the same core functions for every plugin, The Framework acts as the foundation for all my projects.
+It simplifies development and ensures consistency, stability, and scalability across my plugins.

 ## 🚀 How It Works?
 The Framework runs behind the scenes, ensuring that all my plugins work seamlessly together.
 It is not a standalone plugin but a core dependency for my Minecraft projects.